 What would you do if a man you hated died hours after fighting with you?
-Would you tell the police you loathed the guy?
 Could you explain why your best friend idolized the very guy you despised most in the world?

-Although Carl was not near the place where it happened at the time it happened, other people—including one of his own employees—implicate him in the deed.
-Carl needs and wants to explain himself, but his unexpected attraction to the deputy sheriff investigating the crime initially flusters him.
-His confusion deepens after he realizes the dead man deliberately puts a key to the man’s private mailbox into Carl’s duffel bag shortly before his life ended… the same bag the police scoop up when they confiscate everything near the body.
+Although Carl was not in the pipers’ tent when it happened, others—including one of Carl’s own employees—implicate him in the killing.
+Carl wants to explain himself, but his unexpected attraction to the deputy sheriff investigating the crime initially flusters him.
+His confusion deepens after he finds a key to the dead man’s private mailbox that had fallen to the bottom of his own duffel bag – the same bag the police take with them.

-Carl’s quest to uncover the truth about what he finds in the mailbox steers him to a vengeful ex-girlfriend, an unusual stripper, a drug dealer from whom the dead man stole something important and incriminating, and to a search of the dead man’s secret high-priced apartment.
-As he examines a reason why his enemy trusted him with his secrets, Carl realizes almost too late that those secrets lead him to the dead man’s unforeseen killer.
+Carl’s quest to uncover the truth about what he finds in the victim’s mailbox steers him to the dead man’s secret high-priced apartment, a vengeful ex-girlfriend, an unusual stripper, and a drug dealer from whom the dead man stole something important and incriminating.
+As Carl examines reasons why the dead man trusted him with his secrets, he realizes almost too late that those secrets lead him to the dead man’s unforeseen killer.